Intellectual property

 TRIPS and public health

-Public health has been one of the most extensively discussed aspects of the TRIPS Agreement both in terms of the treaty text itself and its implementation at the domestic level.
-Its significance is borne out by a proclamation at the ministerial level the 2001 Doha Declaration on the TRIPS Agreement and Public Health (Doha Declaration) and by the ensuing amendment of the Agreement itself the first amendment of any WTO multilateral trade agreement undertaken specifically to provide the most vulnerable countries with an additional secure legal pathway to gain access to affordable generic medicines.
+Public health has been one of the most extensively discussed aspects of the TRIPS Agreement, both in terms of the treaty text itself and its implementation at the domestic level.
+Its significance is borne out by a proclamation at the ministerial level, the 2001 Doha Declaration on the TRIPS Agreement and Public Health (Doha Declaration), and by the ensuing amendment of the Agreement itself, the first amendment of any WTO multilateral trade agreemen Read More

 Access to medical technologies: The context

-This chapter offers an overview of the main determinants of access related to health systems intellectual property (IP) and trade policy.
-Many other very important socio-economic factors determine access to medical technologies – factors such as health financing the importance of a qualified health care workforce poverty and cultural issues – and lack of access is rarely due entirely to a single determinant but these are not addressed in this study as they are not part of the interface between health IP and trade.
+This chapter offers an overview of the main determinants of access related to health systems, intellectual property (IP) and trade policy.
+Many other very important socio-economic factors determine access to medical technologies – factors such as health financing, the importance of a qualified health care workforce, poverty and cultural issues – and lack of access is rarely due entirely to a single determinant but these are not addressed in this study, Read More

 The current R&D landscape